-Perched on a sunny hill, Grasse is an emblematic city where it is good to stroll but also to smell scented novelties.
-This small town in the south of France became famous a long time ago for a know-how transmitted from generation to generation.
-From the flower to the manufacturing, Grasse has a real living heritage, a legacy of a craft that keeps developing.
-Welcome in the world capital of perfume to discover all its secrets!
+Perched on a sunny hill, Grasse is an emblematic city where it is good to stroll but also to smell the new perfumes.
+It has been known and recognized for hundreds of years for its know-how, which has been passed down from generation to generation.
+From the cultivation of the flower to the work of composition, the perfume of Grasse is considered as a real living heritage, a French craft that continues to develop even today.
+Let’s push the doors of the world capital of perfume to discover all its secrets!

 Behind its lovely streets that combine the authentic charm of Provencal towns with Genoese architectural inspirations, Grasse has existed for over a thousand years.
 From the end of the 12th century, the city is liberated from the feudal regime and will be manage by a consul of aristocrats.
-Became very powerful, the city signs a political and commercial treaty with the city of Genoa, one of the most important commercial Mediterranean port, then with Pisa.
-It exports and imports wine, cattle and wheat but also leather, raw or tanned skins.
+Became very powerful, the city signs a political and commercial treaty with the city of Genoa, one of the most important commercial Mediterranean port.
+Then it was Pisa’s turn to join in.
+In Grasse, wine, livestock and wheat were exported and imported, as well as leather and raw or tanned hides.

 A fertile land

 Maquis and garrigue lands are particularly favorable to the cultivation of plants which will serve to the dawning trade of perfume.
 Faced with an important demand, farmers of Grasse start to distill themselves the fruit of their crops.
 They resell these essences to complete their incomes.
 Different plants are grown such as orange blossom, lavender, myrtle or the shrub lentisque pistachio.
 With the opening of trade routes to India and the rest of Europe, new species are being imported to Grasse.
 This is the case of jasmine, tuberose and rose, still present today in the city.
 Gradually, farmers become perfumers and their know-how is renowned.